Trails don’t just build themselves.

 It takes hours, days, weeks...years to plan, prepare and build quality trails.
-Now, thanks to a partnership between Friends of the Columbia Gorge Land Trust and the Washington Trails Association (WTA) that takes advantage of the latter group's expertise at volunteer-built trails, the existing trail at the land trust's Lyle Cherry Orchard preserve is being altered and enhanced, making the lower part of the trail less treacherous and opening up new vistas from this eastern Gorge jewel.
+Now, thanks to a partnership between Friends of the Columbia Gorge Land Trust and the Washington Trails Association (WTA) that takes advantage of the latter group's expertise at volunteer-built trails, the existing trail at the land trust's Lyle Cherry Orchard preserve has been altered and enhanced, making the lower part of the trail less treacherous and opening up new vistas from this eastern Gorge jewel.

-Once you build a trail, you’ll never look at them the same way.
+If you've helped build a trail, you’ll never look at them the same way.
 You will find yourself analyzing the tread, or complimenting the water bars, but most importantly you know that is took people hours, days, weeks and years to build that trail.

 Stay tuned, as more opportunities to be a part of building the Gorge's newest trail are in the works!